GfSE/SAF-Specification/src/devdoc/doc-concept.md

   * hard dependencies (required vp is needed, otherwise this vp cant be filled)
   * soft dependencies (recommended vp supports this vp but could be omitted without breaking things)

-The concerns of the SEMP Author are laid out in the [Stakeholder Documentation](../userdoc.md/stakeholders.md#saf-mbse-approch-planer)
+The related concerns are laid out in the [Stakeholder Documentation](../userdoc/stakeholders.md#saf-mbse-approch-planer)

-### SAF Users::Model User
+### SAF Users::System Model User

-The user of a model (author or reader) wants to know:
+The user of a system model (author or reader) wants to know:

 * how do i read a viewpoint
 * how do i create/fill a viewpoint